dbcli/pgcli/docs/pages/advanced_topics/asyncio.rst

     the preferred way.
 It's better to avoid the built-in coroutines, because they make debugging the application much more difficult.
 Unless of course Python 2 support is still required.

+    At some point, when we drop Python 2 support, prompt_toolkit will probably use asyncio natively.